Nitrokey/odoo-modules/sale_order_picking_hold_paid/README.rst

 1. Go to Accounting > Configuration > Payment Terms
 2. Edit or create a payment term
 3. Select a "Delivery Block Reason" from the dropdown if you want to hold deliveries until payment
+4. On the delivery block reason itself, enable "Remove Block on Payment" if you want the block to be automatically removed when the invoice is paid

 Usage
 -----